yob/classifier/README.markdown

 * should we accept training data with no features?
 * should we attempt to classify with no features?
 * move caching to a class that's external to stores
+* add a threshold so classification my a small margin can be flagged or ignored